-At a reference at the Human Rights Commission of Pakistan (HRCP) office on Thursday, veteran journalist and former secretary-general IA Rehman said that Ms Jahangir ‘defined courage.’
+At a reference held at the Human Rights Commission of Pakistan (HRCP) office on Thursday, veteran journalist and former general-secretary, HRCP, I.A.
+Rehman said that Ms Jahangir ‘defined courage.’

 “When sections of civil society termed former military dictator General Pervez Musharraf’s seemingly liberal regime a ‘window of opportunity’ for human rights in 1999, Ms Jahangir was quick to retort, there is no need to take a flying leap through that window,” recalled Mr Rehman.